LockateMe/hpka.js/README.md

 	* Buffer keyBuffer : the buffer containing the encoded keypair to be used with this client.
 KeyBuffer can also be a KeyPair object (resulting form a `hpka.loadKey` call)
 	* [Buffer|String password] : Optional.
 The password to be used to decrypt the keyBuffer.
 To be used only if the keyBuffer you provided is encrypted
 	#### Instance methods
-	__NOTE: __ The `reqOptions` parameter in the `request`, `registerAccount` and `deleteAccount` methods is an object that contains all the parameters needed to make a request.
+	__NOTE:__ The `reqOptions` parameter in the `request`, `registerAccount` and `deleteAccount` methods is an object that contains all the parameters needed to make a request.
 See below for the list of supported attributes and values
-	* `hpka.Client.request(reqOptions, callback(err, statusCode, body))` : Make an HPKA authenticated request
+	* `hpka.Client.request(reqOptions, callback(err, statusCode, body, headers))` : Make an HPKA authenticated request
-	* `hpka.Client.registerAccount(reqOptions, callback(err, statusCode, body))` : Make an HPKA account/user creation request
+	* `hpka.Client.registerAccount(reqOptions, callback(err, statusCode, body, headers))` : Make an HPKA account/user creation request
-	* `hpka.Client.deleteAccount(reqOptions, callback(err, statusCode, body))` : Make an HPKA user deletion request
+	* `hpka.Client.deleteAccount(reqOptions, callback(err, statusCode, body, headers))` : Make an HPKA user deletion request
 	* `hpka.Client.setHttpAgent(agent)` : Replace the default HTTP agent by one you specify.
-It should be a function taking the following parameters : reqOptions, callback; where callback will be a function receiving (err, statusCode, responseBody).
+It should be a function taking the following parameters : reqOptions, callback; where callback will be a function receiving (err, statusCode, responseBody, headers).
 Example usage : using HPKA in conjunction with [an https client with certificate pinning in Cordova/Phonegap](https://github.com/LockateMe/PinnedHTTPS-Phonegap-Plugin)
 	* `hpka.Client.loadKey(Buffer|String keyBuffer, [Buffer|String password])` : Load a keypair into the Client
 	* `hpka.Client.keyLoaded()` : Returns whether the client has a keypair loaded in it
 	* `hpka.Client.setKeyTtl(Number ttlMilleseconds)` : Set a TTL (time-to-live) for the loaded key, after which it will be unreferenced.
 Note that the TTL is in milliseconds